 An Introduction to The Grange Therapeutic School

-The Grange Therapeutic School is an independent special school for young people who have a Statement of Special Educational Needs (SSEN) for social, emotional and behavioural difficulties.
+The Grange Therapeutic School is an independent special school for young people who have a Statement of Special Educational Needs (SSEN) or EHC Plan for social, emotional and behavioural difficulties.
 Young people are referred from local authorities throughout England.
 We have a mix of day and boarding pupils of primary and secondary ages.

-This is a small school with up to eighty pupils.
+This is a small school with up to eighty-five pupils.
 Everyone knows each other.
 Relationships between staff and pupils are based on a sensitive understanding of the needs of each young person.
 Our aim is to achieve a family atmosphere where boys feel cared for and safe.

 The Grange Therapeutic School offers a peaceful environment in beautiful surroundings.
 Pupils enjoy the buildings, grounds and lakes which form part of the school.
 Each individual is valued within a supportive community which is responsive to the special needs of all our boys.